Shanman150/QuickShop-Hikari-Documents/docs/modules/economy-formatter.md

   disable-vault-format: false
 ```

-Then you can use these options to customize it:
+Use these options to customize it:

 ```yaml
 #Whether to use decimal format to display money.